-Bayesian Statistics for the Social Sciences 2/e
+Bayesian Statistics for the Social Sciences, Second Edition 2/e

 GUILFORD PUBLICATIONSISBN: 9781462553549